bentoml/BentoML/docs/source/use-cases/diffusion-models/comfyui.rst

 Prerequisites
 -------------

 Install BentoML and its ComfyUI extension.
-The extension augments BentoML's commandline interface with additional commands to save the ComfyUI workspace as a BentoML model and serve it as a Bento API endpoint.
+The extension augments BentoML's command line interface with additional commands to save the ComfyUI workspace as a BentoML model and serve it as a Bento API endpoint.
 Installing the ``bentoml-comfyui`` package enables the ``bentoml comfyui`` sub-command.

 .. code-block:: bash